 The only other matchup between ranked teams saw Ohio State beat Cornell 23-9 at a sold-out Covelli Center in Columbus.
 Ohio State moved up one spot to No. 7 this week, while Cornell stayed No. 17.
 No. 18 North Carolina was the only other ranked team in action.
 The Tar Heels (3-1) held off a solid Appalachian State squad 18-13 in Chapel Hill.
 No new teams entered the Top 25 this week.

-Manheim, Pennsylvania – With only five Division I duals taking place over the Thanksgiving holiday, there were only slight changes in the Theraworx NWCA Division I Wrestling Coaches Poll released on Tuesday.
+Manheim, Pennsylvania – Several upsets sparked a shake-up in the most recent NWCA Division I Wrestling Coaches Poll released on Tuesday.

 Virginia Tech (3-0) made a significant jump, rising seven spots to come in tied at No. 4 this week after the Hokies defeated then-No. 3 Ohio State 21-15 in Columbus.
 Rider (2-0) entered the Top 25 this week at No. 20 after beating then-No. 6 Minnesota (1-1) in Minneapolis on Friday.
 The loss dropped the Golden Gophers six spots to No. 12, tied with Pittsburgh (1-1).